-Riders placing first in each of the classes requiring a canter will qualify for Southern Regionals.
+Riders placing first in each of the English Training level tests requiring a canter will qualify for Southern Regionals.
 If the same rider wins two dressage classes, the second placed rider with the next highest score from either class will qualify for Southern Regionals.
 Riders in the walk-trot dressage classes are not eligible for Southern Regionals where the tests require a canter.